 In my head, I understand that none of these things are terribly difficult to pull off.
 In reality, were you to come over right now, you’d find a plate of pears (one with a toddler mouth-sized bite removed) and mostly-empty jar of something delicious, but alas, too delicious to have lasted until you arrived, on the table, a colossal explosion of wooden train tracks and fire station parts all over the carpet and a fireman in a time out (“What did he do?”
 I asked.
 “He did NOTHING!”
 Seriously, you’d revoke my book contact if you saw this place.
 Grilled Rosemary Ginger Pork Tenderloin and Peaches Recipe : Directions Whisk together the oil, vinegar, ginger, rosemary, sugar substitute, salt, pepper, and pepper flakes in a bowl.

 Transfer half of the marinade to a gallon-sized sealable plastic bag with the pork.
 Marinate the pork in the refrigerator for at least 2 hours and up to 12 hours.
 Refrigerate the remaining marinade.
 When ready to cook, build a charcoal fire or preheat gas grill Remove pork from the bag and discard the used marinade.
+Place the tenderloins on the grill and cook, turning once, until cooked medium rare or when an instant-read thermometer stuck in the thickest part reads 145 degrees F, about 10 minutes.
 Meanwhile, toss peach and tomato halves in a bowl with the unused reserved marinade.
 To serve, fan 3 radicchio lettuce leaves on each of 4 plates.